 On July 22, 2021, the U.S. Department of Labor’s proposed rule to implement and enforce Executive Order 14026, “Increasing the Minimum Wage for Federal Contractors,” was published in the Federal Register.

 In a special session that ended on July 19, 2021, the Maine legislature enacted several new laws that will significantly impact almost all employers in the Pine Tree state.
 This article briefly summarizes key measures considered this session.

-As the pandemic unfolds, government officials are reevaluating their health and safety protocols and adjusting workplace guidance.
+As vaccination rates increase, officials are reevaluating their health and safety protocols and adjusting workplace guidance.
 This post provides links to key reopening orders and/or mitigation measures issued in recent weeks, at the statewide level.

-Employee health screening steps, including temperature checks, are becoming more common.
+Employee health screening steps, including temperature checks, have become common.
 This post covers measures that require employers to take employees’ temperatures and/or conduct other screening procedures.